-On Monday, Sir Richard Attenborough, in an opening address to leaders and scientists from more than 200 countries at the United Nations-sponsored climate talks in Katowice, Poland, stated, “If we don’t take action, the collapse of our civilizations and the extinction of much of the natural world is on the horizon.”
+On Monday, Sir David Attenborough, in an opening address to leaders and scientists from more than 200 countries at the United Nations-sponsored climate talks in Katowice, Poland, stated, “If we don’t take action, the collapse of our civilizations and the extinction of much of the natural world is on the horizon.”
 This isn’t hyperbole; it’s simply the fact of the matter.
 And as it turns out, that horizon is much closer than we thought.

 A report by the UN Intergovernmental Panel on Climate Change (IPCC) released in October warns that in order to ward off irreversible environmental damage, which threatens our very survival, we must reduce CO2 emissions by 45 percent below 2010 levels by 2030.
 But another report, released this week, says CO2 emissions are increasing like a “speeding freight train.”
 Changes within the next two years, say climate scientists, are especially critical.
 Already we’re experiencing the hottest temperatures on record and unprecedented wildfires, floods, hurricanes, and droughts.
 The Arctic is warming at an even faster pace than the rest of the planet, causing sea ice to break up and melt at an alarming rate.
 It’s estimated that 60 percent of all wildlife has been wiped out since 1970 due to human activity.

 I could go on, but you get the picture.

 So what can we do about it?
 And how might Buddhism help?